zbalkan/zbalkan.github.io/_posts/2023-09-19-ironies-of-automation.md

 #### Design Challenges

 One of the most significant hurdles in automation is designing systems that are both technically sound and user-friendly.
-The Microsoft leak serves as a case study in the pitfalls of design that doesn't adequately consider the end-user.
+The Microsoft leak serves as a case study of the pitfalls of design that don't adequately consider the end-user.
 Automated systems must be intuitive enough for operators to manage effectively, especially during crisis situations.
 This requires a deep understanding of both the technical aspects of the system and the human factors involved in its operation.
 Here, the AI researchers, do not have to deal with key management procedures yet they are in it.
-The design of this process looks broken comparing the highly complicated infrastructure behind.
-The system should not let a user to put the keys in an insecure lcoation at the first place. `Security-by-design` is a significant idea which we cannot see the implementations in the wild.
+The design of this process looks broken compared to the highly complicated infrastructure behind it.
+The system should not let a user put the keys in an insecure location in the first place. `Security-by-design` is a significant idea that we cannot see the implementations in the wild.

 #### Training and Adaptation

 The Microsoft incident highlights the need for specialized training for operators who interact with automated systems.
 Such training should not only cover routine operations but also how to handle system failures and unexpected events.
 In the absence of such training, even seasoned operators can find themselves ill-equipped to manage crises, leading to incidents like the Microsoft leak.
-While I believe the goal is creating smooth user experiences in products which will not require user training, in complex environments like these, a proper training may be needed.
+While I believe the goal is creating smooth user experiences in products that will not require user training, in complex environments like these, proper training may be needed.

 ### What's your take?